 Failed at every stage

 In today’s action, the CFPB alleges that Navient has failed to provide the most basic functions of adequate student loan servicing at every stage of repayment for both private and federal loans.
-Navient provided bad information in writing and over the phone, processed payments incorrectly, and failed to act when borrowers complained about problems.
+Navient provided bad information in writing and over the phone, processed payments incorrectly, and failed to act when borrowers reported problems.
 Critically, it systematically made it harder for borrowers to obtain the important right to pay according to what they can afford.

 Specifically, the suit charges that Navient: